Explore How Chromatography Can Unmix Mixtures

 - Let the solvent rise up the chalk until it is almost at the top.

 - Remove the chalk from the dish and mark how far the solvent rose with a pencil.

-- Repeat this experiment with paper instead of chalk.
+- Next, repeat the experiment with paper as stationary phase instead of chalk.
 Instead of etching into the paper, use a ruler and pencil to draw a line across it horizontally two cm from the bottom.
 Place a small dot of ink onto the line.
-Then tape the paper to a pencil and hang it into the dish of solvent so it is barely touching.
-See Paper Chromatography: Is Black Ink Really Black?
+Then use the mini binder clips and wooden splints to hang the paper strip into the beaker of solvent so it is barely touching.
+For more details on how to do this, see Paper Chromatography: Is Black Ink Really Black?

 For all of these questions, be sure to consider molecular structures and polarity.

 - Which ink components were the most polar for each brand?
 Least polar?
 How do you know?

 - How did the separation order differ for each solvent system, marker brand, and solid phase?
 Why?

 - How did the Rf values differ for each solvent system, maker brand and solid phase?
 Why?